 “A Part of Something Great”

-Community Support Professional, Harriet Simmons from Howie Stone Adult Day Center echoed Aissata’s sentiments.
+Community Support Professional, Harriet Simmons from Howie Stone Day Services echoed Aissata’s sentiments.
 “We’ve been doing deliveries for many years.
 It’s great that they [the people we support] get to have conversations with the people that they are helping.
 They bring joy with them,” she said.
-“It helps them really feel like they part of a team and a part of doing something great.”
+“It helps them really feel like they are part of a team and a part of doing something great.”